 Despite the availability of many delicious fruits, Sri Lanka imported 76,139.3 metric tons of fruits valued at LKR 12.9 billion during 2017, while exporting 31,320 metric tons valued at LKR 6.3 billion.
 Although, there being a demand for Sri Lanka fruits in abroad, the country faces a serious problem in finding exportable quality fruits in sufficient quantities on a continuous basis is a major constraint.
 A few districts lead the production of fruits at present in Sri Lanka.
 However, the statistics still not available for newly liberated areas in the North and East Provinces.
-There are few mediums to large scale orchards as fruit cultivation, mainly for banana, pineapple, papaya and mango.
-Semi commercial farmers whose individual extent of land for fruit cultivation does not exceed one hectare.
+There are few mediums to large scale of as fruit cultivation, mainly for banana, pineapple, papaya and mango. commercial farmers whose individual extent of land for fruit cultivation not exceed one hectare.
 Further, different types of fruits that are unevenly distributed are found either protected or cultivated in home gardens.
 Sri Lanka has over 60 varieties of underutilized crops and most of these species are found in wild or in home gardens.
 The share of agriculture in Sri Lanka's GDP was approximately 7% in 2019.
 Out of the total population in Sri Lanka, 27.1% engage in agricultural activities.
 Agriculture accounted for 7.4% of the GDP (gross domestic product) in 2020.

-Under this subproject, ASMP hopes to Strengthen Capacity to Enhance the Irrigation Facilities at Fruit Research and Development Institute (FRDI)-Horana that directly benefits all the farmers who are engaging in fruit production in Sri Lanka.
+Under this subproject, ASMP hopes to Strengthen Capacity to Enhance the Irrigation Facilities at Fruit Research and Development Institute (FRDI)- Horana that directly benefits all the farmers who are engaging in production in Sri Lanka.
 The farmers and entrepreneurs who have undertaken the agriculture production and the industry related to fruit processing will receive the direct benefits from this subproject and ultimately, the whole nation gets benefits as the consumers.
-Indirectly, the enhancement of the FRDI activities will positively affect fruit production and it will result in the fruit export income while saving fruit import costs and foreign exchange.

-Alternatives considered (Different ways to meet the project need and achieve the project purpose)
+Indirectly, the enhancement of the FRDI activities will positively affect fruit production and it will result in the 1 A 14 4 . fruit export income while saving fruit import costs and foreign exchange.
+Alternatives The existing agricultural fruit crops laboratory services of the government considered sector are half fulfilled the country's requirement.
+Even though there is (Different ways private sector involvement, their services are very narrow and are limited to to meet the their own needs only.
+Hence, there is a gap to be filled and the government project need and sector involvement is essential.
+The agriculture sector keeps trust in the achieve the government sector service since there is trustworthy service and DOA has project purpose) improved human capital to deliver the service.
+Therefore, ASMP together with DOA have identified the need for a subproject and decided to enhance the laboratory services through the capacity building program.
+There is no alternative to be considered since there is well established system in the sector.